Our decision makingBack to top

 A panel’s decision makingBack to top

 A panel of the Fitness to Practise Committee will always make the final decision about the outcome of the case.
-A panel will decide if the sanction agreed between us and the nurse or midwife is appropriate and reasonable in all the circumstances with reference to our sanctions guidance.
+A panel will decide if the sanction agreed between us and the nurse, midwife or nursing associate is appropriate and reasonable in all the circumstances with reference to our sanctions guidance.

 A panel can: